 Where is Downtown Tucson?

 The very nature of Downtown Tucson changed dramatically with the advent of the Tucson Light Rail.
-Before then, Downtown Tucson was a triangle area with I-10 and E 17th St posing as the legs while Toole Ave serves as the hypotenuse.
-Within that small footprint were hundreds of businesses serving tens of thousands of customers, creating a logistical nightmare.
+Before the light rail, Downtown Tucson was a triangle area with I-10 and E 17th St posing as the legs while Toole Ave serves as the hypotenuse.
+Within that small footprint were hundreds of businesses serving tens of thousands of customers.
+It created a logistical nightmare.
 That was, before the controversial Tucson Modern Streetcar initiative.

 Downtown Tucson Connected

 The Tucson Light Rail was a critical component of expanding the Downtown Tucson footprint.
-The Streetcar track runs from the Mercado District through Downtown Tucson towards UA by way of 4th Avenue and University Blvd.
+The Streetcar track runs from the Mercado District, through Downtown Tucson, then towards the U of A by way of 4th Avenue and University Blvd.

 Downtown Tucson Real Estate, Neighborhoods and Subdivisions

-Allow me to take you on a tour of Downtown Tucson Real Estate, as experienced by a passenger on the Tucson Light Rail:
+Allow me to take you on a tour of Downtown Tucson Real Estate.
+You’ll experience this tour as a passenger on the Tucson Light Rail.

 Come Along With Me!

 Let’s begin our ride in the Mercado District.
 Here, we see Menlo Park.
 Menlo Park is a historic area of land that has been continuously occupied by humans for over 4000 years!
 From there, the modern streetcar careens down Cushing Ave towards our next incredible neighborhood, Barrio Viejo!

 Barrio Viejo is another historic Tucson district.
 This district has architecture that harkens back to the heady 1870s when Tucson was experiencing rapid development.
 We continue our journey past Cushing Ave into the Armory Park and Armory Park Del Sol neighborhoods.